SelectCode/apply/docs/pages/challenges/micro/backend/nestjs.md

    Implement an event queue and use an event-driven architecture for updating tasks and projects.

     - When a task is added (`POST /projects/{project_id}/tasks/`), an event should be published to the queue with the task details.
     - When a task is removed (`DELETE /projects/{project_id}/tasks/{task_id}`), an event should be published to the queue with the task id.
     - There should be a separate event listener which subscribes to these events and logs a message for each event.

 3. **Testing**

    Write tests for your API using Jest (the default testing framework for NestJS) to ensure it works as expected.

+## Definition of Done

-To complete this challenge, please submit:
+For completing this challenge, please ensure that you meet the following requirements:

-- The source code of your NestJS application.
-- Any tests you wrote for your application.
+- Your NestJS application fulfills all functional requirements (including the described API endpoints and event-driven architecture).
+- Your application can be run using `docker-compose`.
+- The included tests all pass successfully.
-- A `README.md` file explaining how to install any necessary dependencies, how to run your application, and how to run your tests.
+- A `README.md` file explains how to install any necessary dependencies, how to run your application, and how to run your tests.

-Please fork this repository to your own GitHub account, add your solutions, and send us the link when you're ready.
-Good luck!
+Good luck - and have fun! 🚀